 Each year since the program's inception, nearly one thousand youths and adults enter the inner sanctum of the Passaic County Jail to get a closer look and a taste of what the consequences are of making poor decisions.

-The Reality Check program is designed, not so much as a “scared straight” approach, but a face-to-face experience with prisoners who “keep it real” in their presentation about how their lives and the lives of their loved ones have drastically changed as a result of bad decision-making.
+The Reality Check program is designed, not so much as a "scared straight" approach, but a face-to-face experience with prisoners who "keep it real" in their presentation about how their lives and the lives of their loved ones have drastically changed as a result of bad decision making.

-The program has been highly effective, becoming a monthly requirement for Passaic County youth sentenced to probation.
 The inmates on the panel are sincere in their presentations and take this program very seriously.
 They believe that since they were part of the problem, they have dedicated themselves to becoming part of the solution.
 Holding nothing back, these prisoners almost plead with our youth not to make the same mistakes they did for the sake of peer acceptance or a lucrative lifestyle.

-The inmates let the audience know that the pattern of their decision-making and criminal behavior have far-reaching consequences that have altered, not only their immediate lack of freedom, but their hopes of a bright future.
+The inmates let the audience know that the pattern of their decision-making and criminal behavior have far reaching consequences that have altered not only their immediate lack of freedom, but their hopes of a bright future.
 The panel leaves participants with much to think about when they walk out the doors of the jail into a world where freedom, liberty, and all the little things in life that are so often taken for granted, are enjoyed.